PittalaNarendra14/Customer_Behaviour_Analysis/README.md

 ## ▶️ How to Run

 1. Open the Jupyter Notebook (`.ipynb`) to view data cleaning and analysis.
-2. Run the SQL queries in your preferred database (PostgreSQL / SQL Server).
+2. Run the SQL queries in your preferred database (SSMS / SQL Server).
 3. Open the Power BI file (`.pbix`) to explore the dashboard.

 ## 🚀 Conclusion